saadmasooddev/diabetes-360/replit.md

 ## Database Architecture

 PostgreSQL is used as the database, configured for Neon serverless, with Drizzle ORM for type-safe SQL querying and schema management.
 The schema, defined in `shared/schema.ts`, includes `users` (with UUIDs, unique usernames, hashed passwords) and `health_metrics` (tracking blood sugar, blood pressure, heart rate, weight, steps, and water intake, linked to users).
 Drizzle Kit manages database migrations.

+## Recent Updates (October 22, 2025)

+### Health Assessment Page
+- Created new Health Assessment page at `/dashboard/health-assessment` accessible from the main dashboard
+- Implemented custom circular gauge charts using SVG for visual health metric displays
+- Shows glucose, hydration, and activity analysis with daily, weekly, and monthly averages
+- All gauges have unique data-testid attributes for testing (e.g., `gauge-glucose-daily-average`, `gauge-hydration-weekly-average`)
+- Responsive layout using Tailwind's `lg:ml-[295px]` to properly center content on all screen sizes
+- Updated Sidebar to show Health Assessment as an expandable sub-item under My Dashboard
+- Integrated with existing TanStack Query for real-time data fetching from the backend

+### Dashboard Improvements
+- Fixed dashboard centering by removing hardcoded margins and using flex utilities
+- Implemented functional "Add New Log" dialog with single text input and validation
+- Added trend arrows (green up/red down) to all metric cards comparing latest vs previous readings
+- Integrated water intake tracking throughout the application (database schema, API, UI)
+- React Query cache invalidation ensures real-time UI updates after metric submissions

 ## Authentication Strategy